-Preserving your cinema memories
+preserving your cinema memories

-Preserving your cinema memories
+preserving your cinema memories

 A special film featuring rare cine footage shot by projectionist's Malcolm Appleby & Ken Robey in the summer of 1960.
 Malcolm has kindly done a special commentary explaining how it all came about.
 Thank you to Malcolm & Pat Appleby for allowing us to use this on the site.
+John Price

 After a long time in lockdown we've managed to catch up with Malcolm Appleby to capture some more of his Granada memories.
 We've also recorded the commentary for the cine film he took in the summer of 1960 and you can see that above.